fabiosperotto/ontoComAgent/README.md

 Este projeto visa desenvolver um modelo de interoperabilidade na comunicação de agentes, utilizando Ontologia e Sinônimos. É uma biblioteca de programação para oferecer aos desenvolvedores de Sistemas Multiagentes uma opção na utilização de ontologias para apoiar a comunicação dos agentes de forma simples, sem a necessidade do conhecimento profundo sobre Ontologias e tecnologias de manipulação tais como SPARQL e [Jena](http://jena.apache.org/).
 Mais informações siga para a [Wiki](https://github.com/fabiosperotto/ontoComAgent/wiki).

 This project aims to develop a model for interoperability in communication agents, using Ontology and Synonyms.
 It is a programming library for offer Multiagent Systems developers a choice in the use of ontologies to support the communication of agents in a simple way without the need of deep knowledge on Ontologies and handling technologies such as SPARQL and [Jena](http://jena.apache.org/).
-More information to follow the [Wiki](https://github.com/fabiosperotto/ontoComAgent/wiki).
+More information see[Wiki](https://github.com/fabiosperotto/ontoComAgent/wiki).

 ###Existem três pacotes neste projeto: